 Forever block.
 I also have some Python cheat sheets which give examples of common Python code.

 The pupils really enjoy the fact that Python is ‘proper’ coding.
 Some of them find it easier to debug Python than Scratch, because Python gives you error messages to indicate what went wrong.
 It’s usually down to typing errors!

 In our physical computing clubs, I use a simple reaction game to introduce a range of concepts.
 It uses two buttons and two LEDs.
 Here are the pseudocode steps for it:

 - Fastest finger wins!

-We start off in Scratch with the basic code (which involves sequencing and conditionals), then introduce rounds (repetition) and scoring (variables).
+We start off in Scratch with the basic code (which involves sequencing and conditionals), then introduce rounds (repetition), and scoring (variables).
 When the students are ready for Python, we go through the Scratch code and convert it to Python, one concept at a time.
-The resulting Python code has a very similar size and structure to the Scratch original.
+The resulting Python code has a very similar size and structure to the original in Scratch.

 I think my number one tip is to use something that the kids are already familiar with and convert it.
 It means they already know what the end result should be, and it makes it seem less like they are having to start, well, from scratch!